ifduyue/urlfetch/README.rst

 Description
 -----------
-An easy to use HTTP client.
+An easy to use HTTP client for Python.

 Installation
 -------------
 ::

-    $ pip install urlfetch -U
+    $ pip install urlfetch --upgrade

 Hello World